Title: 40 Years in the Making: The Magic Music Movie

 Two years ago, Aronsohn finally found a connection to one of the original band members, Chris “Spoons” Daniels, who has remained active in the Colorado music scene with his band Chris Daniels and the Kings.
 Through his connection with Chris, Aronsohn learned about the post-Magic Music history of the other band members, and to his excitement, discovered the existence of never-released demo tracks recorded by the band back in the 70’s.
 Having retired from television in 2012 after 35 years making sitcoms, Aronsohn was looking for a new project that would be personally meaningful to him, and found it in the story of Magic Music.
 Why had his favorite band not made it?
 Were they as happy and fulfilled now as they seemed to be in the 70’s?
 And last but not least, could he convince the remaining members to put aside their differences for one last show?

 Are There Any Extras During The Credits?
-Unknown
+No

 Are There Any Extras After The Credits?
-Unknown
+Yes

 Is this stinger worth waiting around for?